-Unwanted pigmentation on the skin is frustrating in any form – be that age spots, sun spots, discoloration, or even tattoos that you’ve outgrown.
+Unwanted pigmentation on the skin is frustrating in any form – age spots, sun spots, discoloration, or even tattoos you’ve outgrown.
 As we age, various forms of hyperpigmentation can develop on the skin.
-Too much sun exposure can lead to sunspots, which are flat brown spots that develop as a result of overexposure to UV light.
-A decreasing amount of collagen and elastin in the skin can also lead to the development of fine lines and wrinkles.
-The tattoo that you got in youth may no longer be appropriate for your circumstances in life.
+Too much sun exposure can lead to sunspots, flat brown spots that develop due to overexposure to UV light.
+Decreasing collagen and elastin in the skin can also create fine lines and wrinkles.
+The tattoo you got in your youth may no longer be appropriate for your circumstances in life.
 Luckily, discoloration on the skin, fine lines and wrinkles, and even unwanted tattoos can all be addressed with the Picosure laser treatment, available at the New York City dermatology office of Dr. Michele Green.

-The Picosure laser is an innovative device which can treat the skin with three different wavelengths – 532nm, 755nm, and 1064 nm wavelengths.
-These different wavelengths allow for the careful treatment of a variety of different pigments.
-Due to this flexibility, Picosure laser treatments can help to reduce the appearance of brown spots or other pigmentation, improve the look of fine lines and wrinkles, and remove all different colored tattoos in their entirety.
+The Picosure laser is an innovative device that can treat the skin with three different wavelengths – 532nm, 755nm, and 1064 nm wavelengths.
+These different wavelengths allow for the careful treatment of various pigments.
+Due to this flexibility, Picosure laser treatments can help reduce the appearance of brown spots or other pigmentation, improve the look of fine lines and wrinkles, and remove tattoos of all colors.

-If you’re frustrated by the appearance of age spots, sun spots, wrinkles, hyperpigmentation or discoloration on your skin, or are looking to remove an unwanted tattoo, NYC-based, board-certified dermatologist Dr. Michele Green is here to help.
-Dr. Green offers a range of laser skin treatments, for skin tightening, sun damage, laser hair, redness, rosacea, acne, stretch marks and cellulite.
-For over 25 years, she has been consistently voted as one of the best dermatologists in New York by Castle Connolly, New York Magazine and Super Doctors.
-Whether your skin is showing the visible signs of aging, due to genetics, sun damage, wrinkling, or acne scars, Dr. Green can reverse these changes easily with a combination of the best skincare and laser treatments with little or no downtime.
+If you’re frustrated by the appearance of age spots, sun spots, wrinkles, hyperpigmentation, or discoloration on your skin or are looking to remove an unwanted tattoo, NYC-based, board-certified dermatologist Dr. Michele Green is here to help.
+Dr. Green offers a range of laser skin treatments for skin tightening, sun damage, laser hair, redness, Rosacea, acne, stretch marks, and cellulite.
+For over 25 years, she has been consistently voted as one of the best dermatologists in New York by Castle Connolly, New York Magazine, and Super Doctors.
+Whether your skin shows signs of aging due to genetics, sun damage, wrinkling, or acne scars, Dr. Green can quickly reverse these changes with a combination of the best skincare and laser treatments with little or no downtime.

-Picosure laser treatments were initially designed to help with tattoo removal, but are now commonly used to treat a range of different issues including fine lines, wrinkles, pigmentation, freckles, dark spots, and overall anti-aging skin revitalization.
-Picosure is an FDA-approved laser and utilizes ultra-short pulse energy bursts to provide effective skin rejuvenation.
-It is suitable for all skin types and is routinely used to remove wrinkles, improve skin texture, treat acne scars, and remove sun spots and unwanted pigmentation, all while leaving the surrounding skin unharmed.
+Created by the company Cynosure, Picosure laser treatments were initially designed to help with tattoo removal but are now commonly used to treat various issues, including fine lines, wrinkles, pigmentation, freckles, dark spots, and overall anti-aging skin revitalization.
+Picosure is an FDA-approved laser that utilizes ultra-short pulse energy bursts for effective skin rejuvenation.
+It is suitable for all skin types and routinely removes wrinkles, improves skin texture, treats acne scars, and removes sun spots and unwanted pigmentation while leaving the surrounding skin unharmed.
 Picosure can handle tattoos of all different ink colors, including tattoo pigment that is difficult to treat, such as orange and yellow.

 How does the Picosure Laser work?

 The Picosure laser relies on a photothermal impact in trillionths of a second.
-Additionally, the Picosure’s picosecond technology tailors the pulse duration of the laser into short bursts in order to spare the skin from high thermal damage.
+Picosure’s picosecond technology also tailors the laser’s pulse duration into short bursts to spare the skin from significant thermal damage.
 With Picosure’s picosecond laser pulse duration, patients can safely experience skin correction in fewer treatments.
-The Picosure laser it able to target melanin in order to treat a range of unwanted pigmentation and pigmentary conditions, and has customizable treatments to address 2-6mm, 8mm, and 10mm spot sizes.
-Once the targeted melanin is destroyed, the body is able to naturally eliminate the pigmentation cells.
+The Picosure laser can target melanin to treat a range of unwanted pigmentation and pigmentary conditions and has customizable treatments to address 2-6mm, 8mm, and 10mm spot sizes.
+Once the targeted melanin is destroyed, the body can naturally eliminate the pigmentation cells.

-The Picosure laser also contains unique Focus Lens Array technology is designed to create microscopic, photomechanical reactions along the surface of the skin.
-This essentially converts the laser energy into gentle pressure waves which activate skin cell signaling and stimulate the body’s natural healing process.
-This cell signaling to the dermis increases collagen and elastin in the skin, helping to reduce the appearance of fine lines, wrinkles and, in some cases, acne scarring.
-The breakthrough of Picosure Focus Lens Array technology enables skin revitalization without the need for downtime.
+The Picosure laser also contains unique Focus Lens Array technology to create microscopic, photomechanical reactions along the skin’s surface.
+This converts the laser energy into gentle pressure waves, activating skin cell signaling and stimulating the body’s natural healing process.
+This cell signaling to the dermis increases collagen and elastin in the skin, helping to reduce the appearance of fine lines, wrinkles, and, in some cases, acne scarring.
+The breakthrough of Picosure Focus Lens Array technology enables skin revitalization without downtime.

 Picosure Laser Treatment for Skin Rejuvenation

-The Picosure Focus laser treatment is a revolutionary treatment for skin rejuvenation and tattoo removal, emitting extremely short pulses of light energy into the skin to eliminate unwanted pigment and induce collagenesis.
+The Picosure Focus laser treatment is revolutionary for skin rejuvenation and tattoo removal, emitting extremely short pulses of light into the skin to eliminate unwanted pigment and induce collagenases.
 The advanced, innovative laser technology enables Picosure to improve the complexion by stimulating new collagen production, enhancing the underlying structural support of the skin.
-The incredibly short bursts of laser allow Picosure to produce similar cosmetic results to that of an ablative laser, but with virtually no patient discomfort or downtime involved whatsoever.
+The concise bursts of laser allow Picosure to produce similar cosmetic results to an ablative laser but with virtually no patient discomfort or downtime.

-Picosure is able to effectively, safely, and permanently remove tattoos from the surface of the skin for a wide variety of patients.
-Picosure Laser Treatments can be applied to most areas of the body, and patients typically find that unwanted pigment and tattoo ink can be fully removed in a series of 3-6 treatment sessions, spaced 4 to 8 weeks apart, depending on the tattoo and your skin tone.
-Once all of the treatments have been performed, the tattoo will be permanently removed from the body.
+Picosure can effectively, safely, and permanently remove tattoos from the skin’s surface for various patients.
+Picosure Laser Treatments can be applied to most areas of the body, and patients typically find that unwanted pigment and tattoo ink can be entirely removed in a series of 3-6 treatment sessions, spaced 4 to 8 weeks apart, depending on the tattoo and your skin tone.
+Once all of the treatments have been performed, the tattoo will be permanently removed from

 The process for Picosure Laser Treatment is simple and convenient.
-First, you’ll meet with Dr. Green for an initial consultation where you can discuss your medical history, current skin condition, and individual needs and goals.
-If Picosure laser treatment is determined to be the right option for you, you’ll engage in a scheduled treatment session, tailored to meet your cosmetic objectives.
+First, you’ll meet with Dr. Green for an initial consultation to discuss your medical history, current skin condition, and individual needs and goals.
+If Picosure laser treatment is the right option for you, you’ll engage in a scheduled treatment session tailored to your cosmetic objectives.

-The Picosure Laser treatment is a quick and safe non-invasive cosmetic procedure that requires no downtime.
-Most patients feel minimal discomfort throughout the procedure itself but Dr. Green may apply a topical numbing cream in order to further decrease the potential discomfort.
-During a Picosure laser session, Dr. Green will use a handheld device to apply the Picosure laser energy to the treatment area, which in turn will remove unwanted pigment in as little as 20 to 30 minutes.
-The sensation typically feels like a warming of the skin – akin to being out in the sun too long – and as though a rubber band is being snapped against the skin.
-The slight warming feeling will disappear soon after the treatment has finished though patients may experience redness or irritation on the surface of the skin for several hours.
+The Picosure Laser treatment is a quick, safe, non-invasive cosmetic procedure requiring no downtime.
+Most patients feel minimal discomfort throughout the process, but Dr. Green may apply a topical numbing cream to decrease the potential discomfort further.
+During a Picosure laser session, Dr. Green will use a handheld device to apply the Picosure laser energy to the treatment area, which will remove unwanted pigment in as little as 20 to 30 minutes.
+The sensation typically feels like a skin warming – akin to being out in the sun too long – and as though a rubber band is being snapped against the skin.
+The slight warming feeling will disappear soon after the treatment has finished though patients may experience redness or irritation on the skin’s surface for several hours.

 Does Picosure Laser hurt?

 The Picosure laser treatment with Focus Lens Array technology is considered to be a pain-free treatment.
-Most patients find that discomfort is quite minimal during treatment – if there is any discomfort at all.
+Most patients find discomfort relatively minimal during treatment – if there is any discomfort at all.
 To minimize any discomfort, a topical numbing cream can be applied to further limit any potential discomfort during the treatment.
-The numbing cream should be applied to clean skin an hour before the laser treatment session and cover the entire treatment area.
+The numbing cream should clean the skin an hour before the laser treatment session and cover the entire area.
 The numbing cream is removed just before the laser treatment.
 There are very few side effects following treatment with the Picosure laser.
-The most common side effects include a mild amount of facial redness and skin swelling, which typically resolves on its own within several hours after treatment.
+The most common side effects include mild facial redness and skin swelling, which typically resolves within several hours after treatment.
 Most patients do not experience any pain or tenderness in the treatment area following their laser treatment.

 Are there any side effects to Picosure Laser Treatment?

-Although Picosure laser is indicated for the removal of unwanted pigmentation, it is recommended that patients with melasma do not have laser treatment of any kind.
-Melasma is a skin condition that is characterized by patches of skin that are brown or grey-brown in color and darker than the rest of the surrounding skin.
-Melasma is caused by a number of contributing factors including genetics, hormones, and environmental conditions (sun damage), and patients with melasma are most commonly affected on the cheeks, chin, forehead, and upper lip.
-The laser treatment may cause pigmentation to become further entrenched into the deeper layers of skin, making it even more difficult to remove.
-For her patients with melasma, Dr. Green instead recommends undergoing treatments such as chemical peels, mesopeels, microneedling with depigmentation solution, or Cosmelan treatment in order to avoid exacerbating the condition and achieve the best cosmetic results.
+Although Picosure laser is indicated for removing unwanted pigmentation, it is recommended that patients with melasma do not have laser treatment of any kind.
+Melasma is a skin condition characterized by patches of brown or grey-brown skin darker than the rest of the surrounding skin.
+Melasma is caused by several contributing factors, including genetics, hormones, and environmental conditions (sun damage), and patients with melasma are most commonly affected on the cheeks, chin, forehead, and upper lip.
+The laser treatment may cause pigmentation to become further entrenched in the deeper layers of the skin, making it even more challenging to remove.
+For her melasma patients, Dr. Green recommends undergoing treatments such as chemical peels, Mesopeels, microneedling with depigmentation solution, or Cosmelan treatment to avoid exacerbating the condition and achieve the best cosmetic results.